 9. The Council is a public authority required to comply with the Equalities Act 2010.
-As noted above it is an offence to discriminate against anyone based on their protected characteristics.
-The Council must also have 'due regard' to the Public Sector Equality Duty (which consists of eliminating unlawful discrimination, advancing equality of opportunity and fostering good relations) and that applies to Councillors when appearing to act in their official capacity.
+As noted above it is unlawful to discriminate against anyone based on their protected characteristics.
+The Council must also have 'due regard' to the Public Sector Equality Duty (which consists of eliminating unlawful discrimination, advancing equality of opportunity and fostering good relations); Councillors should exercise caution to ensure they do not place the Council in breach of that duty by publishing content when appearing to act in their official capacity.